colesussmeier/Real-Estate-Market-Analysis/README.md

 Search trend data is retrieved using Pytrends, an unofficial Google Trends API, and median home values come from a csv file downloaded from Realtor.com.

+This project accurately demonstrates an association between the search volume of queries related to a local real estate market and the changes in the median home value of that same market.
+Based on graphical analysis, it appears that this data can be used as a leading indicator to predict changes in the median home value of local residential housing markets.

 This project is not complete, I would like to create a predictive model with this data.